 I built this web site to help people, to share what I know about how easy certain repairs can be.
 I do not recommend or condone any particular brand of television.
 My intent is to share insight and rudimentary instruction to help you make an informed decision, and to provide you with the resources necessary to facilitate the repair of your television.

-I would also like to invite you to visit my sister web site: www.myTvTestDisc.com.
+www.myTvTestPatterns.com is my companion web site.
 It offers free downloads of useful video test patterns.

 Thank you for visiting!